Aalto-CFD/DLBFoam-Hydrogen-Tutorials/README.md

 The detailed discussion and validation of the provided tutorial cases are openly available in Ref. [[1]](#1)

+The field data and mesh files that are too large to fit in github are aviable in https://doi.org/10.23729/fd-d0f0dedb-1e92-35b0-b1e4-da3e58435ea4
 ## Tutorial cases

 The provided tutorial cases represent the following: